-That’s clearly not the only reason why you should visit these 10 amazingly cute cafes in London.
+But seriously, that’s clearly not the only reason why you should visit one of the many cute coffee shops London has to offer.

-The food at all of these eateries is pretty damn good too.
+I mean, the food at all of these eateries is pretty damn good too.
 And since you’ve got to eat anyway, why not do it somewhere uber-posh and pretty?

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 1. Saint Aymes

-If you can only visit one cute cafe in London, then this should be it.
+Honestly, if you can only visit one cute cafe in London, then this should be it.

 It’s a true, whimsical wonderland that is brimming over with the enchanting feel of spring, regardless of the season.

 However, this eatery’s uplifting sense of beauty doesn’t end with exquisite decor.